F0x06/elphel-parallel-processing/README.md

 ### Workers configuration

-To use remote machines for processing, the login must not require a password or you can add your SSH key to remote hosts, and the required directories must be accessible from every machine, you can use a network folder mounted at the same place.
+To use remote machines for processing, the login must not require a password or you can add your SSH key to remote hosts, and the required directories must be accessible from every machine.

 Our scripts try to read the remote host list from ~/.parallel/sshloginfile